Donald Coggan: College principal (1944–1956)

 Coggan returned to England in 1944 as principal of the London College of Divinity until he became a bishop in 1956.
 He was invited to be a vice-president of the Inter-Varsity Fellowship.
 But, in spite of his previous work in the organisation, he declined because he could no longer state a belief in the Bible as "infallible".
 In addition to serving as principal, Coggan served as Macneil Professor of Biblical Exegesis from 1952 until he left.

 When Coggan became principal, the college buildings at Highbury had been bombed by the Germans, and there were only a few students in residence.
 A new building was planned at Northwood, London.
 In the meantime, Coggan had to restore the college by using a manor house in Sussex.
-He recruited a gifted staff and imposed a strict regime.
+He recruited a gifted staff and imposed a strict regimen.
 Under Coggan's leadership, the college "became one of the Church of England's most highly regarded theological colleges".

 In addition to serving as principal and professor, Coggan served as a proctor in the Convocation (the fore-runner of the General Synod) for the Diocese of London from 1950 to 1956, as an examining chaplain in the Diocese of Lincoln from 1946 to 1956, the Diocese of Manchester from 1951 to 1956, the Diocese of Southwark from 1954 to 1956 the Diocese of Chester from 1955 to 1956.

 When Coggan returned to England, wartime constraints on travel meant that his wife and their two children had to remain in Toronto temporarily.
 When the family returned, the situation was "appalling".
 Coggan was "permanently on duty" during the college's reconstruction, and the family's living conditions were inadequate.
 Jean "fell ill" as a result of this stress.

 Coggan was awarded a Lambeth degree of Doctor of Divinity (D.D.) in 1957.

 He served as a member of the Board of Governors of Monkton Combe School for nearly fifty years, from 1945 to 1994.